bateramos/palindrome_tester/Readme.md

 - Execute 'npm start' on the root of the project
 - Execute 'npm start' on the folder 'client' to generate the client app
+- After the processing is complete, enter in your browser http://localhost:3000

 How to Test: